 If you’re interviewing people, it’s unlikely you’ll need a microphone if you’re using a TASCAM DR-40 or a smartphone.
 But in case you want a handheld microphone to ensure there’s no noise from wind, a basic handheld like the Shure SM-58 is a good option.
 These are standard for concerts and work well with a handheld recorder.
 There’s nothing magic about the Shure, and there are many cheaper alternatives out there if you are seeking a microphone like this.

 Lavalier microphones are great for capturing one speaker.
 The Audio Technica AT803 is a clip-on mic that’s professional-grade and produces great quality sound.
 Using one of these with a TASCAM DR-40 will ensure you will have solid, clear audio from the person it’s clipped to.
 If you ever do interviews where you want to record yourself and participants, combining this microphone with a hand-held microphone will allow you to get clear audio.
-A word of caution: holding a mic to someone’s face and recording yourself at the same time may make research participants less comfortable to share openly because you will look more like a news reporter than a researcher.
+A word of caution: holding a mic to someone’s face and recording yourself at the same time may make research participants less comfortable sharing openly because you will look more like a news reporter than a researcher.

 Audio and Video Observations and Interviews

 Smartphones are really handy for field research because they can record sound, still images, and video.
 So many tools in one neat little package.
-They’re especially handy for taking photos and video because they often tag this content with a GPS location which makes a precise mapping possible.
+They’re especially handy for taking photos and video because they often tag this content with a GPS location which makes precise mapping possible.
 If you ever need to map a location, take a photo!
 Smartphones don’t have great microphones, for interviews, so if it’s a windy day, don’t count on getting much out of the recording.

 The magic of a GoPro or any action camera is they are small and can go anywhere.
 Sometimes you may need to capture video or images in an unobtrusive way.
 Clip a GoPro to your backpack and go—easy as that.
 GoPros are also great because they can take a beating in any weather conditions.
 If field research takes you to a national park or you’re studying bicycle commuters in the rain, a GoPro could be a handy tool.
 Sometimes, you may want to have participants collect data for you because they go places you may not be able to go.
 Have a participant wear a GoPro and go about their tasks.
 Eventually, they’ll forget they’re wearing it and you will have a video that captures a sequence of actions that make up their day.
 Make sure you have plenty of batteries!